-Slippage refers to the difference between the market price you expect for an order and the actual market price that you end up getting when that order is fulfilled.
-Slippage can be either positive or negative but usually refers to negative price execution.
+Slippage refers to the difference between the market price you expect for an order and the actual market price you get when that order is fulfilled.
+Slippage can be positive or negative but usually refers to negative price execution.

 As you can see, the underlying meaning of slippage is quite simple.
 But to help you become a better investor, we have to go deeper than a simple definition.
 We’ll discuss what causes slippage, why it matters, and how to avoid it.
 We’ll also see that some methods of preventing slippage can have risks of their own.

-While it’s impossible to avoid some forms of slippage completely, there are certain situations in which slippage is more likely to occur.
+While it’s impossible to avoid some forms of slippage altogether, there are certain situations in which slippage is more likely to occur.
 These situations include:

 - Trading in stocks or markets with higher volatility boosts your risk of slippage